Today’s Cubs Birthdays (March 18)

 Littlefield was the very definition of the well-travelled journeyman pitcher.
 Before coming to the Cubs, he pitched for the Browns, White Sox, Tigers, Orioles, Pirates, Cardinals and Giants.
 His best season in the big leagues was probably 1954, when he won ten games for the Pirates.
 With the Cubs he was used almost strictly in relief.
 He saved four games, but also struggled with his control (a career long issue) and the long ball.
 In his only Cubs season he gave up 12 homers in only 68 innings.
 Littlefield’s claim to fame is probably the fact that he was the only person ever traded for Jackie Robinson.
 The Giants traded him to the Dodgers for Robinson, but Jackie refused to report, and retired instead.

-The newspapers at the time liked to call him by his childhood nickname: “Nixey”.
+The newspapers at the time liked to call him by his childhood nickname Nixey.
 He was mainly a pitcher, and a good one at that, but he could also hit, and he had blinding speed, so the Cubs (then known as the Colts and Orphans) found ways to get him on the field even on days he wasn’t pitching.
 He played a little outfield, and a little third base.
 On the mound, though, is where Jimmy Callahan really made his mark.
-He was a two-time 20 game winner with the Cubs.
 When Jimmy went out there to pitch, the Cubs knew he was going to finish what he started.
-Out of 116 Cubs starts, 113 of them were complete games.
-When the American League was founded he jumped across town and finished his career with the White Sox.
-While pitching for the White Sox, he hurled the first no-hitter in American League history.
+Out of 116 starts, 113 of them were complete games.
+One of the most memorable probably came on July 4th, 1900.
+The Cubs drew a big crowd that day for Independence Day, and hundreds of fans arrived with guns.
+They shot off their guns in celebration when Nixey and Chicago won the game 5-4.
+When the American League was founded he jumped across town with Clark Griffith and finished his career with the White Sox.
+While pitching for the White Sox, Callahan hurled the first no-hitter in American League history.
+Jimmy still holds two Cubs records that will never be broken.
+On September 6, 1900, he allowed 25 hits and 20 runs in one game.